 Cinnamon Is a Healthy Addition to Many Tea Blends

-If you’re looking for a spicy way to boost the nutritional value of your morning tea blend, look no further than a teaspoon of cinnamon.
+If you’re looking for a spicy way to boost the nutritional value of your morning green tea, look no further than a teaspoon of cinnamon.
 This aromatic spice is a delicious way to add many different medicinal benefits to your morning cup.